 It’s almost comical.
-Tell someone you are a vegetarian and immediately you’ll hear concern over protein intake.
-And while I’m quick to laugh it off, I understand why this is the first thing we think about when we consider a plant-based diet.
+Tell someone you are a vegetarian or vegan and almost immediately, you’ll hear concern over protein intake.
+And, while I’m quick to laugh it off, I understand why this is the first thing we think about when we consider a plant-based diet.

 So, what exactly is this magical macronutrient?
 Let’s start off with a quick reminder of what protein does in the body (and what it doesn’t do).

 Protein is a component of every cell in the body; take a look at your nails and hair- they are made almost entirely out of protein.

 In addition to building and repairing tissues (hello, muscles!), you need protein to make enzymes and hormones.
 It’s also a building block of bones, cartilage, skin, and blood.
 Protein will not make you lose weight (more to come), give you a six-pack, or increase muscle mass (without hitting the gym first)…